cifarquhar/battleships/README.md

 An implementation of the board game Battleships using the React JavaScript library, along with socket.io, npm and node express server.

+*__Please note:__ This is a work in progress.
+The game works as per the standard boardgame rules, but there are some issues still to be addressed.
+The two most obvious are handling clicks on the tracking board (a second click is required to change the colour of the square, although the response form the other player is received immediately) and errors in initial ship placement (in most cases the user has to restart completely, losing any ships which were correctly placed).
+In the back-end, there are changes to be made in terms of file structure, in particular moving the validation functions into their own file.*

 ## Setup